WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 Each fundamental concepts has its own function and usage, which will be further discussed in the following section.

-### **Section 5.1: Classes**
+### **Section 5.1: Classes and Members**

 In C#, a class is a blueprint or template for creating objects that share the same characteristics and behavior.
-A class defines a set of properties, methods, and events that describe the behavior of its objects.
+A class defines a set of members, such as properties, methods, and events that describe the behavior of its objects.

+Members are the data and behaviors defined within a class.
+Members can be divided into two categories: fields (data) and methods (behaviors).
+In addition to fields and methods, classes can also have other members such as properties, events, and nested classes.
+These members provide additional functionality and organization within the class.

 Here's an example of a simple class in C# :

 ```cs
 public class Person